Skip to content

 Making First Contact

-The recommended protocol for a European buyer's first contact with GEGMR:
+The recommended protocol for a European buyer's first commercial contact:

-1. Written enquiry via email to GEGMR's Export Department (the address is published on the GEGMR website at gegmr.gov.sy).
+1. Written enquiry to GECOPHAM's Export Department.
 The enquiry should:

 - Be on company letterhead